-Updated 9/18/16 to include latest rate information.
+This article is updated monthly to include the latest rate information.

 The SoFi Advantages

-After reviewing a wide variety of student loan consolidation companies, the thing that makes SoFi stand out above others is their job placement program.
+After reviewing a wide variety of student loan consolidation companies, the thing that makes SoFi stand out above others is its job placement program.
 SoFi, in an industry first, has hired a team of individuals to help unemployed borrowers find new work.

-For most borrowers, job placement assistance is a low priority item.
+For most borrowers, job placement assistance is a low-priority item.
 This perspective makes sense because nobody plans on getting fired or losing their job.
 Unfortunately, the reality is that it will happen to many borrowers.
 Having this program in place could help many individuals find work before they fall too far behind on their finances.
 After all, SoFi has a big incentive in making sure that you make enough money to pay your bills each month.
-The fact that their first avenue is job placement rather than collection agencies is great.
+The fact that their first avenue is job placement rather than collection agencies is excellent.
 Hopefully, employment assistance programs will one day become the standard for student loan refinancing companies.

-The DRB Advantages
+The Laurel Road Advantages

-SoFi or DRB: Which is the best?
+SoFi or Laurel Road: Which student loan refinance company is the best?

 When two companies are so similar on paper, the difference for most borrowers comes down to interest rates.
 Both companies have low interest rates, but not everyone qualifies.
-SoFi has the lowest rates, but DRB has a very tight range, so the best rate will vary depending on the borrower.
+SoFi has the lowest rates, but Laurel Road has a very tight range, so the lender offering the best rate will vary depending on the borrower.

-The other big advantage to applying to both companies is that you can personally evaluate the customer service that you receive.
+The other significant advantage to applying to both companies is that you can personally evaluate the customer service that you receive.
 If one company stands head and shoulders above the other, your decision could be an easy one.